Do you know the ordinances of the heavens?

 1. God created the natural world.

 • All of the natural world, including the natural laws by which it operates, including space and time itself, are creations of God.
-In his creative work, God sometimes created immediately -- directly, by fiat -- and sometimes created mediately -- indirectly, using natural processes.
+In his creative work, God sometimes created immediately: that is, directly, by fiat; and sometimes God created mediately: indirectly, using natural processes.
 Both means are legitimately called creative acts.

 • The natural world has a purpose: to proclaim God's glory, and to provide a suitable place for humans, his supreme creation.
 Every aspect of nature contributes to this purpose; there is no "wasted" effort in creation.
 Everything in creation occurred in the fullness of time and for this specific purpose.

--- One might imagine a better way to do things -- for example, Stephen Gould imagined that a good engineer would not have engineered the Panda's thumb; Richard Dawkins imagined that the human optic nerve is poorly engineered01.
-Firstly, I assure you that neither one knows how to arrange the genetic code to make a better design.
+—One might imagine a better way to do things—for example, Stephen Gould imagined that a good engineer would not have engineered the Panda's thumb; Richard Dawkins imagined that the human optic nerve is poorly engineered01.
+Firstly, I assure you that neither one knows how to arrange the genetic code to make a better design, or has a comprehensive understanding of the tradeoffs that are always needed to obtain a functional end result.
 Secondly, a good engineer doesn't necessarily make the perfect widget: he uses available processes, materials and energy budget to make a widget that is good enough for its purpose; both the Panda and the human perform that requirement quite well.

 • Everything in nature is created (ultimately) for the benefit of the human creation.

 3. God uses natural processes to carry out his creative work, whenever such processes can achieve a needed result.
+I freely admit that this is a working assumption that appears to fit what I have observed.
+It is not, for example, (as far as I am aware) an assertion from the Bible.
 In my mind this assumption makes good sense, given what I observe in nature.

 • The main task of science is to seek out the natural laws and processes, and to explore their limits.